Iacob Heraclid: "King" and Polish vassal

-Downfall
+Downfall and assassination

 Schesaeus and Mathias Miles recount a failed attempt on Despot's life—as the culmination of a plot uniting clergymen, including Metropolitan Grigorie, and boyars.
 At the Eucharist of 1563, the plotters mixed the sacramental bread with poison.
 Despot was saved by a deserting conspirator, who made sure that Despot would not touch the bread, and invited the clergy to have first servings; according to Miles, all of them, including Grigorie, died within hours of the meal.
 Schesaeus believes that only "the monks" were poisoned, while boyars were ambushed and stabbed to death by loyalist mercenaries.

 In its final form, the plot centered on Hatman Ștefan Tomșa and Moțoc, who co-opted a deserting courtier, Iosif Veveriță.
 Another Hatman, Toma Barnovschi, formerly seen as Despot's "Viceroy", was reportedly threatened with bodily harm in order to join that conspiracy.
 In another conspiratorial action, the boyars managed to poison Lusinski, who was then buried outside Suceava.
 During that summer, Dmytro Vyshnevetsky, Hetman of the Zaporizhian Sich, intervened in Moldavia with the probable intention of seizing Despot's throne.
 Alarmed, Despot offered Vyshnevetsky peace, promising a gift of 1,000 horses and some thousands of oxen.
 Although supported by Łaski, Vyshnevetsky's forces were finally crushed.
 One account suggests that Vyshnevetsky and Łaski quarreled; the former reached an understanding with Despot, and was delivered by Łaski into Tomșa's hands.
 The Zaporizhian Hetman was then dispatched to Istanbul, and impaled on hooks.

 The army that had defeated Vyshnevetsky then besieged Despot at Suceava for some three months.
 The boyars had ambushed many of Despot's mercenaries, having invited them to a staged celebration at Sipoteni.
 In parallel, Tomșa encouraged an anti-Protestant pogrom, which exterminated Lusinski's widow and child, Despot's son, and a number of Cotnari's Calvinist families.
 Main targets also included Armenian women, after some were caught praying for Despot's well-being.
 Sommer recounts that these events came just as Lestarchus, finally answering Despot's invitation, was preparing to enter the country, prompting the scholar to return home.
 There were several aborted moves to restore the old regime.
 One version is that Łaski switched sides again, returning to serve Despot and the Habsburg cause in exchange for the return of Hotin.
 Other authors argue that this never happened, despite Despot's desperate attempts.
 A more sustained effort came from a Habsburg envoy, Melchior Balassa.